thght/custom-types/README.md

 **API**

-The idea is that the model (including it's fields types) never changes during runtime.
+The idea is that the model (including its fields types) never changes during runtime.
 The store always reflects the model, except for the values.

 The class method identifiers are all in UPPERCASE.
 This way you can use anything lowercase for model fields without having to worry about name collisions.